marcinbunsch/bunsch.pl/_posts/2014-10-14-wrangling-service-objects-with-method_struct.md

 ### Refactoring extravaganza

 Let's see how we can clean this up using Service Objects.
 Let's move all the logic connected with creating the post and subsequent operations to a method_struct.
+The result of method_struct is a regular Ruby class, which means we can program it as such, with removed boilerplate of constructor and accessors.

 {% highlight ruby %}
 # app/services/post_creator.rb
 class PostCreator < MethodStruct.new(:current_user, :post_params)

   def call
-    @post = Post.new(post_params)
+    post = Post.new(post_params)

-    if @post.save
+    if post.save
+      publish_to_twitter(post)
+      index_post(post)
+    end

+    post
+  end

+  private

+  def publish_to_twitter(post)
     twitter = TwitterClient.new(current_user)
-      twitter.tweet "Blogged: #{@post.title}"
+    twitter.tweet "Blogged: #{post.title}"
+  end

+  def index_post(post)
     search = SearchClient.new
-      search.index @post
+    search.index post
-    end

-    @post
   end

 end